-In the previous blog, we looked at primary challenges government contractors face when addressing internal accounting requirements and compliance.
+In the previous blog, we looked at the primary challenges government contractors face when addressing internal accounting requirements and compliance.
 In Part 2, we want to cover the spectrum of duties for government contracting accounting teams and a few best practices.

 As an experienced partner for government contractors, professionals at GovCon365 have dealt with numerous accounting systems.
 Though having an optimal and robust system, like Dynamics 365 for Government Contractors, is a considerable advantage, government contractors also need appropriately trained accountants.
 As we described in Part 1, government contracting accountants run into a catalog of challenges, and they need the necessary skills to navigate through those challenges.